tilk/yieldfsm/README.md

 Each statement takes one or more lines.
 The expressions are standard Haskell expressions, which makes integration with standard Clash code easy.

+## Project structure

+The source of the YieldFSM compiler is present in the `src/FSM` directory.

+* Language definition is in `Lang.hs`.
+* Parsing and pretty-printing is in `LangParser.hs` and `LangPretty.hs`.
+* Target language is in `Desc.hs`.

+Various transformations are defined in the `src/FSM/Process` directory, including:

+* Desugaring - `DesugarOutputs.hs`, `DesugarLoops.hs`, some desugaring also occurs in the parser.
+* Local mutable variables - `MakeLocalVars.hs`.
+* Lambda lifting - `LambdaLift.hs`.
+* Normalization - `CutBlocks.hs`.
+* Call stack reification - `MakeTailCalls.hs`.
+* Eliminating non-emitting transitions - `RemoveEpsilon.hs`.

+Most of the remaining transformations are various optimizations.